villearo/slim-maintenance-mode/readme.txt

 This is only possible by directly changing the plugin file respectively the localization file.

-== Screenshots ==
-1. Maintenance message for website visitors in English
-2. Maintenance message for website visitors in German

 = I found a bug.
 How can I get in touch? =

 Please comment an existing or create a new issue on the [plugins github page](https://github.com/wpdocde/slim-maintenance-mode/issues).